ramk13/robotgame/strategy_guide/robotgame_basic_strategy.md

 enemy = set(game.robots)-team
 ```

-You can see here how we made a set of the enemy robots by taking all the robots and substracting out our team.
+You can see here how we made a set of the enemy robots by taking all the robots and subtracting out our team.

 ### Using the data structures to create useful sets/functions